yiisoft/yii2/docs/internals/project-organization.md

 Project Organization
 ====================

-This document describes the organization of the Yii2 development repositories.
+This document describes the organization of the Yii 2 development repositories.

 1. Individual Core extensions and application templates are maintained in separate *independent* GitHub projects under the [yiisoft](https://github.com/yiisoft) Github organization.